jiffyclub/cext23/README.md

 ## Commonalities

+cext23 is a demonstration package with the goal of using different C interface tools to create identical Python APIs from the same C source code.
+As I describe the interface tools below I'll be linking into the source code to demonstrate the different aspects of each tool.

 In all of the examples discussed the C code being wrapped is exactly the same and it won't reference Python at all.
 All of the Python to C interface layer will be done in Python and/or